ThatAstronautGuy/Powershell/README.md

 This is a collection of powershell modules and scripts that I've made for various reasons.
 They should work fine, but who knows for sure.
+Feel free to submit a PR or feature request, and I'll take a look at it!

 |Script|Description|
 |---|---|